 An art exhibition called Turtle Walk is also worth a visit.
 Local artists came together to create 13 art installations about the Florida Loggerhead Sea Turtle and about sea turtle conservation.

 One of the main draws of Surfside is its public beach that’s a mile long.
-There are no commercial establishments around so it is the perfect place for relaxation and just enjoying the sun, sand, and sea.
+Lined by lush sand dunes to the west,it is the perfect place for relaxation and just enjoying the sun, sand, and sea.

 Whether you’re looking for a MiMo-style single-family home or a luxurious condo unit fronting the sea, The Jills Zeder Group can help you get the key to the home of your dreams in Surfside.
 Get in touch with The Jills Zeder Group at 305.722.5721 or 305.341.7447 to get started.